ehulders/Meraki-Ansible-Deployment/readme.md

 One of the most straight forward ways to get started with Ansible and Meraki is by running playbooks directly from the CLI.
 Whilst not a fully automated process this will give some level of automating the majority of the work and demonstrating how Ansible can be used.
 In this guide we won't discuss the individual modules here [here](https://github.com/ansible/community/wiki/Network:-Meraki) and [here](https://docs.ansible.com/ansible/latest/scenario_guides/guide_meraki.html#ms-switches) with an honourable mention to [this repo here](https://github.com/shrunbr/ansible-provision-meraki) which has some excelent playbook examples if you're just getting started.

-In this first exercise we'll run the playbook with Ansible driven from the CLI first.
+In this first exercise we'll run the playbook with Ansible driven from the CLI first to get familiar with the Meraki modules and the Ansible workflow

 ### Breakdown of playbook